grahamcarman/docs/astro/ci-cd-templates/template-overview.md

 fi
 ```

-## Image-only templates
+## Image deploy templates

-_Image-only templates_ build a Docker image and push it to Astro whenever you update any file in your Astro project.
+_Image based templates_ build a Docker image and push it to Astro whenever you update any file in your Astro project.
 This type of template works well for development workflows that include complex Docker customization or logic.

-CI/CD templates that use image-only workflows:
+CI/CD templates that use image based workflows:

 - Use a [Workspace API token](workspace-api-tokens.md) or [Organization API token](organization-api-tokens.md).
 This value must be set using the `ASTRO_API_TOKEN` environment variable.
 - Install the latest version of the Astro CLI.